SakshamJain24/RAG_Model_Evaluation/README.md

 1. Clone the repository and navigate to the project directory.
 2. Install dependencies using `pip install -r requirements.txt`.
-3. Run the evaluation pipeline with `python main.py` to see model performance on the synthetic dataset.
+3. Run the evaluation pipeline with `python Task1_Retrieval (Search) System Evaluation.py` to see model performance on the synthetic dataset.

 ## Visualization